Recently updated on April 21st, 2026 at 01:41 pm

 You: Receive Your Filed Petition and Certified Copies

-Using Your Certified Petition:
+Using Certified Copies:

-A certified copy may be required to:
+Certified copies may be required to:

 Notify heirs, beneficiaries, or other interested parties about the probate case